 The Federal government has a continuing responsibility to back up its policy commitments with financial assistance on a scale large enough to make an impact.
 But public funds are limited, and they should be directed to the areas of greatest need.
-Generally, formula allocations should replace grantsmanship c.
-The delivery of Federal assistance to urban areas should be made more efficient by adhering to certain management principles.
+Generally, formula allocations should replace grantsmanship to assure fairness in the distribution of Federal funds.

+C. The delivery of Federal assistance to urban areas should be made more efficient by adhering to sound management principles.